michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 ### Definition
 - n: wetness caused by water
 ### Family
-moisture: moistures, moisturise, moisturize+;moist: moisten, moister, moistly, moistness;moisten: moistened, moistener, moistening, moistens, moisture;moistener: moisteners;moistening: moistenings;moisturize: moisturized, moisturizes, moisturizing
+- moisture: moistures, moisturise, moisturize+
+- moist: moisten, moister, moistly, moistness
+- moisten: moistened, moistener, moistening, moistens, moisture
+- moistener: moisteners
+- moistening: moistenings
+- moisturize: moisturized, moisturizes, moisturizing
 ### Examples
 - That same system might bring much-needed moisture to Southern California by the middle of the week.
 - The intense heat baked the soil, leaving it slick and unable to absorb moisture from a huge thunderstorm that followed two months later.